Child Labor Amendment: Judicial history

 Only five states adopted the amendment in the 1920s.
 Ten of the states initially balked, then re-examined their position during the 1930s and decided to ratify.
 These delayed decisions resulted in many controversies and resulted in the 1939 Supreme Court case Coleman v.
 Miller (307 U.S. 433) in which it was determined that the Child Labor Amendment remained pending before the state legislatures because the 68th Congress did not specify any deadline.
 The ruling also formed the basis of the unusual and belated ratification of the 27th Amendment which was proposed by Congress in 1789 and ratified more than two centuries later in 1992 by the legislatures of at least three-fourths of the 50 states.

 The common legal opinion on federal child labor regulation reversed in the 1930s.
 Congress passed the Fair Labor Standards Act in 1938 regulating the employment of those under 16 or 18 years of age.
 The Supreme Court ruled unanimously in favor of that law in United States v.
 Darby Lumber Co.
 (1941), which overturned Hammer v.
 Dagenhart – one of the key decisions that had motivated the proponents of the Child Labor Amendment.
 After this shift, the amendment has been described as "moot" and lost the momentum that had once propelled it; hence, the movement for it has advanced no further.

 If ever ratified by the required number of U.S. state legislatures, the Child Labor Amendment would repose in the Congress of the United States shared jurisdiction with the states to legislate on the subject of child labor.

 Opposition

-In 1933, J. Gresham Machen, who was a major voice at the time for Evangelical Fundamentalism and conservative politics, delivered a paper called Mountains and Why We Love Them, which was read before a group of ministers in Philadelphia on November 27, 1933.
+In 1933, J. Gresham Machen, who was a major voice at the time for Evangelical Christian fundamentalism and conservative politics, delivered a paper called Mountains and Why We Love Them, which was read before a group of ministers in Philadelphia on November 27, 1933.
 In passing, Machen mentions the CLA and rhetorically asks "Will the so-called 'Child Labor Amendment' and other similar measures be adopted, to the destruction of all the decencies and privacies of the home?"